 LPG and natural gas are both types of gaseous fuels that can be used for cooking.
-LPG is short for Liquefied Petroleum Gas, while natural gas refers to the gas that comes from the earth.
-Here are a few common differences between the two:
+LPG is short for Liquefied Petroleum Gas, while natural gas comes from the earth.
+Here are a few common differences:

-• LPG is much more portable than natural gas, as it doesn’t need pipelines to be delivered.
-It also has a higher energy content, meaning you’ll get more heat out of it for your money.
-LPG is available almost everywhere and is not as costly as natural gas.
+- LPG is much more portable than natural gas, as it doesn’t need pipelines.
+It has a higher energy content, meaning more heat for your money.
+LPG is available almost everywhere and is generally cheaper than natural gas.

-• Natural gas is delivered at a much lower pressure than propane, so it’s not as dangerous if there’s a leak.
-However, connecting propane and natural gas appliances can result in malfunctions and presents a danger to people’s safety.
+- Natural gas is delivered at a lower pressure than propane, so leaks are less dangerous.
+However, connecting propane and natural gas appliances can cause malfunctions and safety hazards.

-At Goldline, you have the flexibility to connect your existing gas line or connect an LPG cylinder to the gas cooktops.
-All of our gas cooktops like this SAB4 Narrow Gas Cooktop can be connected to either of the fuel sources.
+At Goldline, you can connect your existing gas line or use an LPG cylinder with all our gas cooktops, such as the SAB4 Narrow Gas Cooktop.

 What is Natural Gas